-The list of students and staff names with functional needs along with their schedules is stored on Electronically and is located at JCampus.
+The list of students and staff names with functional needs along with their schedules is stored on Appendix B and is located at administrative offices.

-A list of staff members that have been trained and assigned to assist the functional needs population during drills, exercises, and incidents is stored on On paper and electronically and is located at Frontline.
+A list of staff members that have been trained and assigned to assist the functional needs population during drills, exercises, and incidents is stored on Appendix B and is located at JCampus electronically and physically in the counselor's office.